Dhruv-099/Loan_prediction/README.md

 # Loan Status Prediction

 This project aims to develop a machine learning model to predict the loan status (approved or rejected) based on various features such as applicant income, credit history, loan amount, and other relevant factors.
+Additionally, a FastAPI application has been developed to serve the trained model for making predictions.

 ## Dataset